overington/dissertation-scattering-amplitudes/dissertation/chapters/50-little-group.md

 ## Little group and weights

-In 1932, Eugene Paul Wigner presented a paeper titled \textit{On unitary representations of the inhomogeneous Lorentz group} [see @Wigner:1939aa pp 184-194 Section 6.
+In 1932, Eugene Paul Wigner presented a paper titled \textit{On unitary representations of the inhomogeneous Lorentz group} [see @Wigner:1939aa pp 184-194 Section 6.
 REDUCTION OF THE REPRESENTATIONS OF THE INHOMOGENEOUS LORENTZ GROUP TO REPRESENTATIONS OF A "LITTLE GROUP"], where he discusses a way